AVS Security Requirements

 This document uses following terms to signify requirements and recommendations:

-- SHALL: Items preceded by SHALL are required for all commercial product releases.
+- SHALL: Items preceded by SHALL are requirements for all commercial product releases.

-- SHOULD: Items preceded by SHOULD are recommended for all commercial product releases.
-These best practices help to improve the Alexa customer experience.
+- SHOULD: Items preceded by SHOULD are recommendations for all commercial product releases.
+These best practices help to improve the Alexa experience for customers.

 This page was last updated on January 30, 2020.